Singles Strategy: The 2- 1 Groundstroke Play

 First, you’re going to play two balls crosscourt and on the third shot, you’ll go down the line.

-This pattern will teach you how to build the point and give you the proper time to change directions throughout the point.
+This pattern will teach you how to build the point with enough time to properly change directions throughout the point.

 On the first shot, you want to aim deep crosscourt and then go back to the same spot for the second one.